 The lesson?
 When you're growing your lists, don't lose touch with your customers!
 Build relationships just like you would if you were running a corner store.
-Personalize your subscribers’ experience and make sure the conversation keeps delivering value to them.
+Personalize your subscriber experience and make sure the conversation keeps delivering value to them.
 Your audience will appreciate it and pay you back with interest.

-|Type||% of message opens|
+|Type||% of message opens||% of message clicks|

-|Standalone (e.g. Apple Mail)||18.34%|
+|Desktop (e.g. Apple Mail)||16.95%||29.25%|

-Design for all devices with your CTA in mind
+Design for all devices, with your CTA in mind

-That’s great news for email marketers – your customers interact with your emails whenever and wherever they feel like.
+That’s great news for email marketers: your customers interact with your emails whenever and wherever they feel like.

-That means that to be successful, you need to apply responsive design principles that make your emails look great on any device and work well with all email clients.
+So to be successful, you need to apply responsive design principles that make your emails look great on any device – and work well with all email clients.